-- The animal is warm-blooded or endothermic – able to keep a constant body temperature no matter what the temperature of the environment.
+- Warm-blooded or endothermic – able to keep a constant body temperature no matter what the temperature of the environment.

-- The animal has mammary glands, which produces milk to nurse the young.
+- Mammary glands, which produces milk to nurse the young.

-- The animal has hair or fur on it’s body, no matter how little.
+- Hair or fur on its body, no matter how little.

 Examples of Interesting Mammals